Asian stocks follow Wall St down before US inflation update

 The yield on the 10-year Treasury, which helps dictate rates for mortgages and other loans, fell to 4.08% from 4.13% late Tuesday.
 The two-year yield, which tends to more closely track expectations for Fed action, dropped to 4.60% from 4.66%.

-In energy markets, benchmark U.S. crude shed 8 cents to $85.75 per barrel in electronic trading on the New York Mercantile Exchange.
-Brent crude, the price basis for international oil trading, lost 3 cents to $92.62 per barrel in London.
+In energy markets, benchmark U.S. crude shed 15 cents to $85.68 per barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, the price basis for international oil trading, lost 12 cents to $92.53 barrel in London.